 Trampolining is not an exercise in and of itself, and it is not bad for your back.
 If done correctly, getting low-impact exercise is an excellent technique.

 It is common for back injuries to result from jumping on a trampoline.
 Jumping on a trampoline may increase your risk of contracting the disease if you already have it.
 Warming up properly will also prevent you from straining your muscles and injuring yourself.
+I will talk about it in detail in later section.

 Last but not least, you could fall off the trampoline and cause severe damage to your spine.
 The average person is still unable to afford one.